Speaking at Your Event

 In our efforts to find ways of maintaining healthy bee populations without the need for medication, we at the NBKT closely monitor the science behind bee health.
 Our latest comment on the subject was written in response to a preprint of a forthcoming major review paper on the science behind varroa resistance by two Dutch researchers.
 We are also informed that Tom Seeley, the leading US researcher, is about to publish a paper that extends the conclusions in the Dutch research to other aspects of bee health, such as brood diseases.

-We are thus even more convinced that the path to healthy bees is to be found through swarming and natural selection, which together remove maladapted colonies from the breeding pool.
+We are thus even more convinced that the path to healthy bees is to follow the natural biology of the bee living in intimate harmony with its surroundings.
+This means reproduction through swarming and natural selection, which together remove maladapted colonies from the breeding pool.
 In other words, we feel it is time to allow the bee to be a wild creature again and to do what all wild creatures do: adapt or perish.
 Our own bees have done this over the years and between us we now have a population of varroa resistant bees, some of which are also near native.
 We know many other beekeepers up and down the country who have followed the same path with the same results.